Imágenes de páginas

 Elfe could you not have motion: but, fure, that fenfe

-Is apoplex'd for madness would not err;
+Is apoplex'd: for madness would not err;

 Nor fenfe to ecftacy was ne'er fo thrall'd,

-But it referv'd fome quantity of choice
+But it referv'd some quantity of choice

-To serve in fuch a diff'rence.- -What devil was't,
+To serve in fuch a diff'rence. -What devil was't,

 That thus has cozen'd you at hoodman blind?